 The business culture in Zimbabwe is a blend of traditional values and modern practices, creating an environment that demands adaptability and respect for local norms.
 Building trust and maintaining strong personal relationships are key to successful business ventures.

 Business practices in Zimbabwe reflect the nation's diverse cultural fabric.
-Zimbabweans place a high value on respect and politeness, and greetings are an important aspect of establishing rapport.
+Zimbabweans value respect and politeness, and greetings are an important aspect of establishing rapport.
 When meeting someone for the first time, it is customary to exchange pleasantries before discussing business.

 Personal connections matter significantly, and developing trust through consistent communication and face-to-face interactions is crucial.
 Zimbabweans are known for their warmth and hospitality, and showing genuine interest in your counterpart’s well-being can go a long way in building relationships.

 Employees generally value teamwork and collaboration, but hierarchy still plays a key role.
-Decisions are typically made by senior management, but input from team members is encouraged in some organizations.
+Senior management typically makes decisions, but some organisations may encourage staff input.

 Dos and don'ts of business in Zimbabwe

-• Do prioritize relationship-building and take time to establish trust before diving into business matters.
+• Do prioritise relationship-building and take time to establish trust before diving into business matters.

 • Do show respect for Zimbabwean traditions and hierarchy by addressing people formally and acknowledging seniority.